Robot Inverse Kinematics (Pro)

 Wait For Signal

-Waits at the target before continuing the path until the defined signal is getting to true.
+Waits at the target before continuing the path until the defined signal becomes true.
+Note: Setting a signal here automatically disables blending for this target.

 Pick and Place

-Enables picking and placing MUs with a fixer at the Target
+Enables picking and placing MUs at the target.

 Fixer